Imagine the following situation:

 The template uses the following, simple structure:

-• Column Test Case ID: Enter the number of the test case the requirement is tested in.
-Use Test Case template to define suitable test cases.
+- Column Test Case ID: Enter the number of the test case the requirement is tested in.
+Create a test plan with suitable test cases.

 One cool feature of my template